Public utility: Finance

-Utility stocks are considered stable investments because they typically provide regular dividends to shareholders and have low volatility.
+Utility stocks are considered stable investments because they typically provide regular dividends to shareholders and have more stable demand.
 Even in periods of economic downturns characterized by low interest rates, such stocks are attractive because dividend yields are usually greater than those of other stocks, so the utility sector is often part of a long-term buy-and-hold strategy.

 Utilities require expensive critical infrastructure which needs regular maintenance and replacement.
 Consequently, the industry is capital intensive, requiring regular access to the capital markets for external financing.
 A utility's capital structure may have a significant debt component, which exposes the company to interest rate risk.
 Should rates rise, the company must offer higher yields to attract bond investors, driving up the utility's interest expenses.
 If the company's debt load and interest expense becomes too large, its credit rating will deteriorate, further increasing the cost of capital and potentially limiting access to the capital markets.